-Participation, for purposes of the material participation tests listed below, generally includes any work done in connection with an activity, if you owned an interest in the activity at the time you did the work.
+For the material participation tests listed below, participation generally includes any work done in connection with an activity if you owned an interest in the activity at the time you did the work.
 The capacity in which you did the work does not matter.
-However, work is not treated as participation if it is not work that an owner would customarily do in the same type of activity, and one of your main reasons for doing the work was to avoid the disallowance of losses or credits from the activity under the passive activity rules.
+However, work is not participation if

+- It is not work that an owner would customarily do in the same type of activity, and - One of your main reasons for doing the work was to avoid the disallowance of losses or credits from the activity under the passive activity rules.